Air Conditioning Service - Why Is My Central Air Conditioner Leaking?

 A third cause of leaking in central air units is a clogged or dirty air filter.
 Change this once a month or so, if you can remember.
 It’s often a case of out of sight, out of mind, but forgetting this can lead to a frozen evaporator coil, as ice forms inside the unit, and that melting ice can send water where you don’t want it to go.

 As with many things in life, an ounce of prevention is worth a pound of cure – or, more accurately, a little regular maintenance can keep you from expensive air conditioning service bills in the New Port Richey area.

-If you need air conditioning service call New Port Richey's nationally recognized and award winning team right now at 727-270-9819 and save $35 on any repair!
+If you need air conditioning service call New Port Richey's professional team right now at 727-270-9819 and save $35 on any repair!